Gun8hoot/Gun8hoot/README.md

 ## Hi there 😶‍🌫️

-# Im a guy wo try to learn:
+# Im a guy who trying to learn:
 - Cyber Security👨‍💻
 - Python🐍